localstack/localstack-blog.github.io/content/2024-09-17-accelerate-infrastructure-testing-with-localstack-cloud-pods-github-actions/index.md

 }
 ```

-### Set Up the infrastructure locally
+### Set up the infrastructure locally

-To begin, fork the LocalStack sample repository on GitHub using this command:
+To begin, fork the LocalStack sample repository on GitHub and clone it on your local machine using this command:

 ```bash
 git clone https://github.com/localstack-samples/sample-loan-broker-stepfunctions-lambda.git